narendersaini32/simons/README.md

 ### steps I used to deploy.

 1. Create a workspace on Cloud9 environment.
-2. Creat all the files needed for the project.
+2. Create all the files and folders needed for the project.
-3. link all the files to `index.html`.
+3. Link all the files to `index.html`.
-4. Creat a repo on github.
+4. Create a repo on github.
 5. Link the github repo to the working directory.
    1. Commands:
       1. Initialize the local directory as a Git repository `git init`
-      2. Add the files in myyour new local repository `git add .`
+      2. Add the files in my new local repository `git add .`
       3. Commit the files that I've staged in my local repository `git commit -m "First commit"`
-      4. Sets the new remote `$ git remote add origin remote repository URL`
+      4. Sets the new remote `git remote add origin remote repository URL`
       2. Verifies the new remote URL `git remote -v`
       3. Pushes the changes in my local repository `git push origin master`

-Once the remote repo was already linked to my working directory, the routine I did to track the project groth are as follows:
+NOTE: Once the remote repo was already linked to my working directory, the routine I did to track the project groth are as follows:

 - Local repository: